-The iPhone 7 may be a little long in the tooth having debuted in 2016, so that means there are thousands of cases for it on the market.
+The iPhone 7 may be a little long in the tooth having debuted in 2016, but that means there are thousands of cases for it on the market.
 We’ve picked out the very best iPhone 7 cases below.

 Whether you're hunting around for something to improve your phone's style, customize it just a bit, or to encase it in solid protective layers, there are lots of options at every price point.

 Apple doesn’t sell the iPhone 7 any more, but if you can find one elsewhere at a decent price there’s still good reason to pick one up - it’s affordable, and it supports iOS 15, Apple’s latest version of its mobile operating system.

 Another benefit is that thanks to the iPhone 8 and iPhone SE 2020 being the same dimensions as the iPhone 7, there is still a constant stream of cases coming out.
 Read on for our pick of the best iPhone 7 cases currently on the market.

 These are products that we haven't had in our test labs, but based on our experts' opinion and knowledge of the most reputable brands around, we think these are worth looking at.